-There’s an idea floating around on my side of the internet and social media.
+There’s an idea floating around on the internet and social media.

-It’s the idea that as a man levels up, he needs to end his old friendships who don’t share his level of physical fitness, financial stability, or ruthless ambition.
+It’s the idea that as you level up, you need to cut ties with your old friends that don’t share the same level of physical fitness, financial stability, or ruthless ambition.
 As the old saying goes, “You’re the average of the 5 people you spend the most time with.”

 But this idea strictly applies to skills.
 When it comes to forming a human connection that leads to healthy friendships, I like to think of what one of my favorite rappers, Jadakiss, once said: “I’d rather be broke together than rich alone.”